tralves/nativescript-tweenjs/README.md

 # nativescript-tweenjs

-This plugin will expose a `TWEEN` global variable and create a bunch of polyfills so you can use tweenjs in your NativeScript app.
+This plugin returns a working `TWEEN` object and creates a bunch of polyfills so you can use tweenjs in your NativeScript app.

 Tween.js will tween variable, which you can then attach to ANY UI attribute.